 Unpack with gunzip and tar xvf.
 This will create the executable file praat.
 You can remove the tar file.

-If you want to see good phonetic characters, you have to install the Charis SIL and the Doulos SIL font (2009 version), for instance from the packages ttf-sil-charis and ttt-sil-doulos on Debian or Ubuntu:
+If you want to see good phonetic characters, you have to install the Charis SIL and Doulos SIL fonts, for instance from the packages fonts-sil-charis and fonts-sil-doulos on Debian or Ubuntu:

 1. Sound not working?